6 things to do in Murray Bridge with kids

 Just an hour outside of Adelaide, Murray Bridge has always been a family favourite for weekend getaways.
 What with its riverside location, abundant nature, history, restaurants and convenient location, there’s no wonder people flock here each year for their SA Weekend Escapes.

-Today – Murray Bridge with its somewhat new cultural precinct, golf course, water-sports, nearby wineries, and much more – is a haven for those seeking a quick getaway.
+Today – Murray Bridge with its new cultural precinct, golf course, water-sports, nearby wineries, and much more – is a haven for those seeking a quick getaway.
 But when you visit Murray Bridge for the weekend with the kids, what activities are there which suit the whole family?
 In short, there are heaps of sites to see and things to do with the smaller members of your family.

 Things to do in Murray Bridge with kids